azarz/burito/README.md

-# BuRITo, Buzzard's Raster Inception Tool
+# BuRITo, Buzzard's Raster Inception Tool (name subject to change)

 ## Vocabulary:
 For a given request to a raster: